OData/v3ProtocolDocument/OData.markdown

 ##### 10.2.3.1.2.
 Built-in Query Functions #####

 OData supports a set of built-in functions that can be used within `$filter` operations.
 The following table lists the available functions.
-For a full description of the syntax used when building requests, see [OData URL Conventions](OData URL Conventions).
+For a full description of the syntax used when building requests, see [OData:URL][].

 Note: No ISNULL or COALESCE operators are defined.
 Instead, there is a null literal which can be used in comparisons.